itsacademyjs/ajs-content/html/c7-accepting-input-using-forms/s1-understanding-forms.md

 A wide variety of types of input data and control widgets are available.

 The `<input>` element is very powerful due to the sheer number of combinations of input types and attributes.
 We will learn more about these different types of input in the coming sections.

+Until HTML4, forms were just dumb fields.
+This means they performed no validation of their own.
+Validations had to be done server-side and had to be replicated on the client machine using some kind of JavaScript to give the user a seamless experience.
+This is very counter-intuitive because forms are some the most common features of a browser, so you'd think browser come with built-in validations for the most common types of form input.

+Well, you guessed right!
+HTML5 comes with built-in validations for the most commons input types.